zyli2/graF/README.md

 Location of our written report, presentation powerpoint, presentation link

 # tests
-Location of our test cases and where we store the images produced by our test cases
+Stores our test cases, data test cases uses, and images produced using the test case data

 # Running Instructions